 This 100% online health law certificate program can be finished on a part-time schedule in one year.
 Enrich your knowledge with a choice of elective courses in a variety of relevant law and policy areas, or gain experience in your area of interest with guided research, directed research, or an externship.

-Graduates from the Advanced Certificate in Health Law and Policy can go on to start or advance their careers in health law and policy.
+Graduates from the Advanced Certificate in Health Law and Policy can go on to start, transition, or advance their careers in health law and policy.
 Students in this program get the skills and experience to compete in the job market by leading in healthcare administration, financing, organization, policymaking, and delivery.
+Moreover, students will get exposure to a wide range of legal practice areas and prepare to practice law in healthcare administration, public interest advocacy, and more.

 Haub Law students prepare to excel in positions at the intersection of science, technology, and the law.
 They become versed in relevant topics such as corporate law, torts, criminal law, and regulatory compliance.
 Graduates from the certificate program will understand the ways providers are structured and paid; the regulations on foods, drugs, and medical devices; public health strategies to prevent disease promote well-being; and how to negotiate complex transactions to satisfy the changing demands of a dynamic market.